Daimajin (film): Plot

-Kogenta journeys to the village to try to gather the old retainers but get himself captured.
+Kogenta journeys to the village to try to gather the old retainers but gets himself captured.
 A boy, Take-bō, gets word to Tadafumi and his sister, Kozasa (Miwa Takada) that their friend is a prisoner.
 Tadafumi tries to rescue him, only to discover it is a trap.
 With both awaiting executions, Shinobu tries to talk to the tyrant, warning him that the god of the mountain's curse will befall him should he continue his evildoing ways.
 Samanosuke, refusing to heed Shinobu's words, kills her and orders the idol demolished.
 With her dying breath, Shinobu curses Samanosuke to die a harsh, merciless death and declares that if he attempts to destroy the idol, the wrathful Arakatsuma sealed inside it will come out.

 The crew that travels up the mountain to smash the idol accidentally discovers Kozasa and Take-bō and forces them to take them to the statue.
-The soldiers bring out an enormous chisel and proceed to hammer it into the idol's head; they stop when they see blood beginning to drip from it.
+The soldiers bring out an enormous chisel and proceed to hammer it into the idol's head, they stop when they see blood beginning to drip from it.
 Horrified, the men attempt to flee, but the earth cracks open and swallows them.

 Kozasa begs the god of the mountain to save her brother and Kogenta and punish the wicked Samanosuke.
 At the fortress, Tadafumi and Kogenta are tied to large crosses, awaiting their fates.
 Kozasa offers her life to the god and attempts to throw herself over the nearby waterfall, but the rock and earth covering the lower half of the idol fall away, and it comes to life.
 As it walks out into the clearing, Kozasa prostrates herself before it; the idol, animated by the reawakened Daimajin Arakatsuma, assumes a terrifying appearance and goes to Samanosuke's stronghold.